-Pennsylvanians claim Amish cooks were the first to make Whoopie Pies with extra cake batter sandwiched together with a sweet cream or icing filling.
+Pennsylvanians claim Amish cooks were the first to make them, with extra cake batter sandwiched together with a sweet cream or icing filling.
 Legend has it that children shouted ‘Whoopie’ when they found them in their lunch pails.

-There’s more than mere legend to support New England’s claim to ownership of the Whoopie Pie.
-The first known advertisement for the Whoopie Pie dates from 1931 -- by the Berwick Cake Co., in the Roxbury section of Boston.
-The faded letters "Whoopee!
-Pies" can still be seen on the old brick Berwick building.
+There’s more than mere legend to support New England’s claim to ownership of the treat.
+The first known advertisement for the pie dates from 1931 — by the Berwick Cake Co., in the Roxbury section of Boston.
+The faded letters “Whoopee!
+Pies” can still be seen on the old brick Berwick building.

 In addition, Labadie’s Bakery in Lewiston, Maine, has been making Whoopie Pies since 1925, according to Jennifer Smith-Mayo and Michael Mayo in Maine Icons: 50 Classic Symbols of the Pine Tree State.
 Unfortunately, a fire wiped out documentation of Labadie’s Whoopie-Pie making history.

-The State of Maine, however, stepped in to lay claim to the Whoopie Pie and in 2011 declared it the official state treat of the State of Maine (the official dessert is the blueberry pie).
+The State of Maine, however, stepped in to lay claim to the confection and in 2011 declared it the official state treat of the State of Maine (the official dessert: the blueberry pie).